project-unisonOS/unison-docs/dev/unison-architecture-deep-dive.md

 - Service Dockerfiles pull the packaged `unison-common` and the schemas from `unison-docs/dev/specs/` rather than duplicating copies.

 ## Typical request flow (expanded)
-1. Client (renderer, shell, VDI, or I/O stub) emits an **EventEnvelope** defined in `unison-docs/dev/specs/event-envelope.md`.
+1. Client (renderer, VDI, or I/O stub) emits an **EventEnvelope** defined in `unison-docs/dev/specs/event-envelope.md`.
 2. **unison-intent-graph** normalizes/expands the intent and forwards it to **unison-orchestrator**.
 3. Orchestrator steps:
    - Authenticates via **unison-auth** and checks consent/policy via **unison-policy**/**unison-consent**.
    - Retrieves fused state from **unison-context-graph** and profile/KV data from **unison-context**/**unison-storage**.
    - Calls **unison-inference** for LLM/model calls when needed.
    - Writes updated state back through **unison-context**/**unison-storage** as needed.
-4. Response is returned to the originating client (renderer/shell/VDI/I/O stub) to render UI or produce speech/vision outputs.
+4. Response is returned to the originating client (renderer/VDI/I/O stub) to render UI or produce speech/vision outputs.

 ## Companion session flow (voice, alpha)